Everything about the procedure of female investigation

 Natural Killer Cell Assay

-Blood Clotting Defects
+Blood Clotting Disorders

 These are conditions which lead to a hypercoagulable state and are associated with blood clots in the very small arteries and blood vessels.
 The specific tests are:

-Antiphospholipid antibodies (Lupus anticoagulant, antibodies against cardiolipin etc)
+Antiphospholipid antibodies (Lupus anticoagulant, antibodies against cardiolipin, etc.)

-Inherited Thrombophilias (Factor V Leiden gene mutation, protein C & S deficiency, MTHFR 677 T mutation etc)
+Inherited Thrombophilias (Factor V Leiden gene mutation, protein C & S deficiency, MTHFR 677 T mutation, etc.)

 Inherited and acquired thrombophilias resulting from mutations in clotting factors have emerged as a potentially important cause of recurrent pregnancy loss.
 Pathologic thrombosis results from an imbalance between coagulation and fibrinolysis.
-At Serum, we screen women for inherited thromobophilias who have an otherwise unexplained recurrent pregnancy loss or have a previous history of pregnancy complications that have resulted from thrombosis or failure of the placenta (such as preeclampsia and intrauterine growth restriction).
+At Serum, we screen for inherited thromobophilias women who have an otherwise unexplained recurrent pregnancy loss or have previous history of pregnancy complications that have resulted from thrombosis or failure of the placenta (such as preeclampsia and intrauterine growth restriction).

-Anti-mullerian hormone (AMH)
+Anti-Mullerian hormone (AMH)